sudheermuthyala/AWS/vpc/README.md

 ## HOw to connect vpn servers
 - using vpn software
-- taking service from aws Direct
+- taking service from aws Direct Connect
+-